Tokyo Police Club: 2008–2012: Debut record and successful follow-up

-2013–present: New albums and anniversaries
+2013–2018: Forcefield and TPC

 After a prolific period, the band was relatively quiet from late 2012 until December 2013, when the band debuted a nine-minute lyric video for "Argentina (Pts.
 I, II, and III)" on YouTube.
 Both "Beaches" and "Argentina" are on their album Forcefield which was released March 24, 2014.
 In July the band performed at the 2014 Calgary Stampede in Calgary, Alberta.
 The band also recorded two songs for the Daytrotter Sessions, which were released online.

 In 2016, the band released their Melon Collie and the Infinite Radness project, consisting of two companions EPs titled Part One and Part Two.
 The two were later combined and formally released as a full length LP of the same name.
 The EPs celebrated a more spontaneous recording ethos, similar to their early albums.
 With this same celebratory nature, the band also released an expanded tenth anniversary edition of A Lesson in Crime that year.

 Tokyo Police Club continued to record in 2018 in preparation for a fourth album.
 They released TPC on October 5, 2018 and received a Juno nomination for Alternative Album of the Year.
 A companion EP titled TPC DLX was released in October 2020, made up of tracks from the TPC recording sessions and acoustic versions of songs.

+2020–2024: Reissues and disbandment

 In December 2020, the band announced that they would be releasing a special tenth anniversary edition of their album Champ, slated for release in March 2021.
 With this announcement, the band released the single "Hundred Dollar Day."

+In March 2023, the band announced that they would be releasing a special fifteenth anniversary edition of their debut album Elephant Shell, slated for release on 5 May 2023.

+On January 23, 2024, the band announced their disbandment.
+They performed their final four shows at History in Toronto in November 2024.
+Prior to their final performances, the band released their final single, "Just A Scratch" / "Catch Me If You Can", on March 12 that year.

 Television

 On April 19, 2007, Tokyo Police Club made their first US TV performance on the Late Show with David Letterman.
 They played their single "Nature of the Experiment", along with a tambourine accompaniment by the CBS Orchestra.
-A year later the band made a second appearance on the Late Show with David Letterman, performing the lead single "Tessellate" off their debut LP Elephant Shell.
+A year later the band made a second appearance on the Late Show, performing the lead single "Tessellate" off their debut LP Elephant Shell.

 On November 16, 2008 they appeared on the television show "Desperate Housewives" in the episode "City on Fire" as "Cold Splash", a band competing in a battle-of-the-bands contest.
 They performed "In A Cave" from their album Elephant Shell.
 A month later they played "Your English is Good" on The Late Late Show with Craig Ferguson on CBS.
-On June 28, 2010 they appeared on the Late Show with David Letterman, performing the single "Wait Up (Boots of Danger)" off of their second album, Champ.
+On June 28, 2010, they made their third appearance on the Late Show with David Letterman, performing the single "Wait Up (Boots of Danger)" off of their second album, Champ.